 The Bubble Barrier

-Over the past 5 years, we have developed the best and most energy-efficient solution for using bubbles to trap and remove plastics from waterways.
+Over the past 5 years, we have developed the best and most energy-efficient solution to trap and remove plastics from waterways using bubbles.

 Contact us to discover how you could place a Bubble Barrier in your river.